The functionality of filters in AtroCore system consists of:

 Searching works on the current entity records, while filtering works also on the related records, which are configured by the administrator.

-Search and filtering allow you to quickly focus on the records you want to see.
+Search allows you to quickly focus on the records you want to see.
 These sections are automatically available on each entity list view page:

-To perform a search operation, enter your search query into the corresponding field and hit the Enter key on your keyboard or click the Apply filter button (red squares).
-To reset all filters click the Reset filter button.
-You can have more than one filter at once - by clicking Reset filter button or cross on the right (blue squares) all of them will be reset.
-If you want to close one particular filer use cross in the top right of the filter you want to close.
+To perform a search operation, enter your search query into the corresponding field and hit the Enter key on your keyboard or click the Apply button (magnifying glass).
+To reset search click the Search reset button.

 Wildcards can be used for search, at any place in the search string, separately or in any combination.